 Pay is not the only thing required to keep talent in place but it is a pretty key element.

 For some there’s an even better world out there.
-“All bankers want to be in hedge funds or private equity,” says John Ricco of recruitment group the Atlantic Company.
+“All bankers want to be in hedge funds or private equity,” says John Ricco of recruitment agency the Atlantic Group.